Salilw1999/iesg-whitelabel-grafana/docs/sources/datasources/google-cloud-monitoring/google-authentication/index.md

 1. Note the email address of the service account, it will look a little strange like `foobar-478@main-boardwalk-90210.iam.gserviceaccount.com`.
 1. Navigate to the other project(s) you want to access.
-1. Add the service account email address to the IAM page of each project, and grant it the required roles.
+1. Add the service account email address to the IESG page of each project, and grant it the required roles.
 1. Navigate back to the original project's service account and create a [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console).
 A JSON key file is created and downloaded to your computer
 1. Store the key file in a secure place, because it grants access to your Google data.
 1. In the Grafana data source configuration page, upload the key file.